Guardrails vs Other Withdrawal Strategies

 Everyone is a little different, of course, and some people don’t like the idea of possibly cutting their spending.
 This can be especially tricky if you don’t have a high percentage of stable income or high fixed costs.

-Guardrails is an interesting approach if your initial withdrawal rate worries you and you want to improve the odds of success (not running out of money in retirement).
+Guardrails is an interesting approach if your initial withdrawal rate worries you and you want to improve your chances of success (i.e., not running out of money in retirement).

 As for modeling inflation, I like to use the Spending Smile, especially if clients aggressively estimate their expenses.
 Spending goes down in retirement in stages, and starting with aggressive spending, knowing it will taper off seems reasonable.